Pathwise quantitative particle approximation of nonlinear stochastic Fokker-Planck equations via relative entropy: Introduction

 We also mention the recent work \cite{Serfaty} where mean-field limit and propagation of chaos of McKean-Vlasov equations with singular interacting kernels has been considered with the method of modulated energy.
 Instead of focusing on the joint law level as in the relative entropy method, this modulated energy method works on the empirical measure of the particle system.
 For more results in this approach see for example \cite{Cho}, \cite{Cho2} and \cite{Nguyen}.
 A successful combination of the techniques in \cite{Serfaty} and \cite{Jabin_2018} made it possible to obtain a propagation of chaos result in $L^{1}$-norm for mean-field systems with logarithmic interaction potentials in arbitrary dimensions which includes the Keller-Segel system in dimension 2, see \cite{Bres}.

 Moderately interacting particle systems with regular coefficients and their trajectorial propagation of chaos were studied initially in \cite{Oelschlager84, Oelschlager85,JourdainMeleard, Meleard}.
 Based on a mild formulation of the empirical measure of a moderately interacting system and semigroup theory, in \cite{FlandoliLeimbachOlivera} recently developed a technique to approximate nonlinear PDEs by smoothed empirical measures in strong functional topologies.
-This technique was also applied for a PDE-ODE system related to aggregation phenomena, see \cite{FlandoliLeocata}; for non-local conservation laws, see \cite{Simon}; for the 2d Navier-Stokes equation, see \cite{FlandoliOliveraSimon}, etc. .
-About more advances in moderate particle systems, see for instance \cite{Ansgar}, \cite{Chen}, \cite{Ansgar2}, \cite{Hao} and \cite{Simon2}.
+This technique was also applied for a PDE-ODE system related to aggregation phenomena, see \cite{FlandoliLeocata}; for non-local conservation laws, see \cite{Simon}; for the 2d Navier-Stokes equation, see \cite{FlandoliOliveraSimon}, etc. About more advances in moderate particle systems, see for instance \cite{Ansgar}, \cite{Chen}, \cite{Ansgar2}, \cite{Hao} and \cite{Simon2}.

 The derivation of the SPDE (\ref{SPDE_Ito}) from particle systems is interesting and challenging.
 For systems with uniformly Lipschitz interaction coefficients \cite{Cogui} established conditional propagation of chaos.
 The entropy method has recently been explored for systems with individual and common noise, as shown in \cite{Shao} for incompressible the Navier-Stokes equations, \cite{Chen2} for the Hegselmann-Krause model, and \cite{Niko} for mean-field systems with bounded kernels.
-Additionally, we mention the result in \cite{Luo2} , which is approximated the stationary solution of the stochastic 2-dimensional Navier-Stokes equation by the point vortex model with common noise.
+Additionally, we mention the result in \cite{Luo2}, which is approximated the stationary solution of the stochastic 2-dimensional Navier-Stokes equation by the point vortex model with common noise.
 For more results , see \cite{Maurelli}, \cite{correa} and \cite{Kotelenez}.

-We emphasize that compared with the works \cite{Chen2}, \cite{Niko}, \cite{Shao} we obtain pathwise estimates of the relative entropy and in the aforementioned articles it is at the level of the joint law of the particle system.
+We emphasize that compared with the works \cite{Chen}, \cite{Chen2}, \cite{Niko}, \cite{Shao} we obtain pathwise estimates of the relative entropy and in the aforementioned articles it is at the level of the joint law of the particle system.
+In particular, the advantage of our methodology is that it yields bounds directly at the level of the trajectories of the particle system.
+The precise connection between these two approaches is not yet fully understood and will be investigated in future work.